fusioncharts/dev_centre_docs/getting-started/react/your-first-map-using-react.md

 7. Include the FusionCharts theme file to apply style to the charts.

+8. Include the `ExcelExport` module to export chart data in XLSX format.

-8. Add the map renderer, map definition and the theme as a dependency to the core.
+9. Add the map renderer, map definition, theme and ExcelExport as a dependency to the core.

-9. Store the map configurations as a JSON object.
+10. Store the map configurations as a JSON object.
 In this JSON object:

 - Set the map as `world`.
 For World map, the alias is `world`.
 Find the complete list of map with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).

 - Set the width and height (in pixels).

 - Set the `dataFormat` as **json**.

 - Embed the json data as the value of the `dataSource`.

-10. Create the DOM element and pass the react-fusioncharts component directly to the **ReactDOM.render()** method.
+11. Create the DOM element and pass the react-fusioncharts component directly to the **ReactDOM.render()** method.

 The consolidated code is given below: